pramu664/stunning-waffle/imageSlider/notes.md

     </body>
 </html>
 ```
 First we set up the doctype to tell the browser that we are writing HTML document.
-    Next In the head section we add two meta tags. using charset="UTF-8" we tell the browser to use UTF-8 for charactor encoding.(coverting your characters to machine readable code)
+In the head section we add two meta tags. using charset="UTF-8" we tell the browser to use UTF-8 for charactor encoding.(coverting your characters to machine readable code)
 Viewport is the size of the visiable area on the screen.
 Using viewport on meta element we tell browser that how to scale the content inside the viewport in different devices.
 Desktops, mobile phones and tablets have different viewports and the viewport tag is going to display the content correctly on those different divices.
 Next we give a title for our webpage called Responsive Image Slider.
 Next we add a link to our styles.css file using link attribute.
 Next we add a link to the font-awesome library. we using this library to get icons for our project.
 Finally we add the body tag and inside the body tag we add our script tag. we use src attribute to divide our scripts to another file.

 ## DEFINING THE STRUCTURE OF THE PAGE
 Now we'll need to add necessary components to our application.
 They are divs for grouping, h1 for headeing, p, buttons and text.